 Recovery

-Choosing the Right Scottsdale Treatment Center
+Scottsdale Treatment Center

 Recovery

-An Overdose Every 5 Minutes in America: The Latest OD Stats are Staggering
+Overdose Symptoms: Every 5 Minutes in America

 Recovery

-The Family’s Role in Addiction Treatment
+Addictive Drugs: The Family’s Role

 Recovery

-Stages of Withdrawal
+Symptoms of Drug Withdrawal

 Recovery

-Managing Co-occurring Disorders in Recovery
+Managing Co Occurring Disorders in Recovery

-A co-occurring disorder is defined as having a substance abuse disorder as well as one or more mental health issues.
+Co occurring disorders are defined as having a substance abuse disorder as well as one or more mental health issues.
 These can be tricky to navigate while still in the throes of addiction as one issue often amplifies the other.
 Many people resort to self-medicating...

 Recovery